ibm-cloud-docs/containers/cs_cli_changelog.md

 # CLI changelog
 {: #cs_cli_changelog}

 In the terminal, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
 Be sure to keep your CLI up-to-date so that you can use all available commands and flags.
-[Install the CLI plug-in](/docs/containers?topic=containers-cs_cli_install#cs_cli_install_steps), which uses the `ibmcloud ks` alias.
 {:shortdesc}

 <br>
-Refer to the following table for a summary of changes for each CLI plug-in version.
+Refer to the following table for a summary of changes for each version of the [{{site.data.keyword.containerlong_notm}} plug-in](/docs/containers?topic=containers-cs_cli_install#cs_cli_install_steps), which uses the `ibmcloud ks` alias.

 <table summary="Overview of version changes for the {{site.data.keyword.containerlong_notm}} CLI plug-in">